UiharuKazari2008/SOS-Keychip/README.md

 <img src="https://github.com/UiharuKazari2008/SOS-Keychip/blob/main/.resources/Iona.jpg"/>

-# Savior of Song Keychip
+# Savior of Song "Iona" Hardware Keychip for Windows
 ALLS Keychip emulator designed to handle game disk encryption for peak realism on a non-official preboot environment

 ## Important Note!
 This is NOT in ANY WAY compatible with a official ALLS/Nu keychip/preboot and is designed to work with a sudo-ALLS setup where sgpreboot does not exist and is specically designed to recreate the hardware key requirement to use the game.
 This is not designed to be high security and can be intercepted without much work.

-## CHANGE OF OPERATIONS
-YOU MUST DECRYPT GAME DATA BEFORE UPDATING AND RE-ENCRYPT AFTER UPDATING, The password hash algorithm has changed and will not match previous disk passwords.

 ## Hardware
 Waveshare RP2040-GEEK<br>